Fiat 127: Series 2

 A new Sport model was available from June 1978 which featured a high output 70 PS version of the standard 1049 cc engine.
 This was achieved by incorporating Abarth revisions to the head with larger valves and an Abarth exhaust system and the use of a twin choke Weber carburetor.
 Changes were also made to the gearbox final ratio to improve the performance.
 The Sport model has bespoke high back sporty cloth seats with either blue or orange piping and bespoke racing wing mirrors as well as a rev counter, sports wheels, sports leather steering wheel and sport three-piece stripe with 127 Sport decals.
 It was available in three colours, Black with orange stripes, Silver with black stripes and Orange with black stripes.

 In March 1980, the 147 Panorama went on sale in several European markets with "127" badging, originally only with the 1050 engine.
-The Panorama used the 147's recently updated "Europa" front, with reverse-angled rectangular headlights and blocky combined markerlights/turn signals wrapping around the corners.
+The Panorama used the 147's recently updated "Europa" front, with reverse-angled rectangular headlights and blocky combined marker-lights/turn signals wrapping around the corners.
+In April 1980 the 127 C 5-door version was added to the Italian lineup.
 There was also a "high-cube" panel van version, known as the Fiorino, which was based on the Series 2 bodyshell.
 This remained in production until the end of 1987, when a new Uno-based Fiorino debuted.

+In March 1981, the series 2 was mildly changed: the three equipment levels L-C-CL became two (Special and Super), while Sport remained Sport.
+Mechanically, nothing changed, but a number of small cosmetic touch-ups, new upholstery and new colours were introduced, and the Super got some of the appointments first seen in the 127 Top (127 Palio in the UK), a limited edition issued in June 1979.